Introduction

 Global job searches add another layer of complexity.
 In some cultures—like Japan or Germany—using anything but your full legal name can appear disrespectful.
 Conversely, in creative industries or startups, a nickname might make you more relatable.
 Research local norms:

-• In China, Westernized nicknames (e.g., “Andy” for “An Dong”) are common in multinational firms but less so in traditional companies.
+- In China, Westernized nicknames (e.g., “anonymous person” for “anonymous person”) are common in multinational firms but less so in traditional companies.

-• French professionals often use full names in formal correspondence, even if colleagues call them by a diminutive (e.g., “Jean-Luc” instead of “J-L”).
+- French professionals often use full names in formal correspondence, even if colleagues call them by a diminutive (e.g., “anonymous person” instead of “J-L”).

 When applying abroad, check the company’s LinkedIn profiles or website to gauge naming conventions.

-A tech applicant with strong qualifications listed “Buddy” as his preferred name—only to discover the hiring manager associated it with an unprofessional college persona.
+A tech applicant with strong qualifications listed “anonymous person” as his preferred name—only to discover the hiring manager associated it with an unprofessional college persona.
 The resume was quietly passed over.
 The lesson?
 Context is everything.
 Save the playful nicknames for post-hire introductions, and let your expertise shine first.

 Your name is your first impression.
 Choose the version that opens doors—not the one that leaves recruiters scratching their heads.